diogomsilvaa/SIRS-StarDrive/VM-Application/README.md

 ## Configure
 In ORACLE go to setting->network and then:
-1. In adapter 1 make sure it´s attached to internal network with the name sw-2 and generate new MAC address
+1. In adapter 1 make sure it´s attached to internal network with the name sw-2, generate new MAC address and set promiscuous mode to allow all

 Copy 01-network-manager-all.yaml to /etc/netplan/00-installer-config.yaml